 SCMM 6545: In this course, the students in teams, will work on applied projects (with local companies), taking their understanding from the previous courses in the master’s program and apply these to a real business problem.

 SCMM 6997: This course focuses on bringing together all the major concepts covered in the master’s in SCM program and how each interconnect and relate to one another.
 Adopting a strategic perspective, the capstone looks at how organizations develop and implement a variety of supply chain strategies.

 SUPPLY CHAIN CAPSTONE WORKSHOP III [1cr.]
 2 days on campus, May

 SCMM 6550: In this on-campus workshop, students will present the results of their applied projects, to the project sponsoring organizations, in the forms of a case competition.

 SUPPLY CHAIN FOUNDATIONS [1cr.]
 100% online

 SCMM 6501: This provides a holistic overview of the supply chains, and the various functions (e.g. Sourcing and Procurement; Manufacturing and Operations; Logistics and Distribution) and cross-functional processes (e.g. balancing supply and demand), that when integrated can provide firms with a sustainable competitive advantage.

-SCMM 6525: This provides a holistic view of how to design a distribution network, including the factors that influence the design.
-The various strategies relating to where inventories are held and how they are shipped to customers and consumers.
-The role of carriers and ‘last mile’ delivery issues.
-The importance of product and information flows, and the rise of the Digital Networks.
+SCMM 6525: Provides a holistic view of how to design a distribution network, including the factors that influence the design; various strategies relating to where inventories are held and how they are shipped to customers and consumers; role of carriers and 'last mile' delivery issues; and importance of product/information flows and the rise of Digital Networks.